Meet our Team

 About Jason

-Jason is the Child Traffic Safety Program Coordinator and is one of the newest team members at Saskatchewan Prevention Institute where his mission is to provide Saskatchewanians with the skills and knowledge to safely transport children through education, hands-on-training, and events.
+Jason is the Child Traffic Safety Program Coordinator at the Saskatchewan Prevention Institute, and his mission is to provide Saskatchewanians and others with the skills and knowledge to safely transport children through education, hands-on-training, and events.

-Jason has formal training in Health, Safety, and Environmental Studies through NAIT, teaching experience through his time educating people in Taiwan for over 12 years, and has most recently been working in insurance.
+Jason has formal training in Health, Safety, and Environmental Studies through NAIT, teaching experience through his time educating people in Taiwan for over 12 years and worked in various positions in the insurance industry before starting at the Saskatchewan Prevention Institute.
 He has been an active volunteer fire fighter and rescue member in his hometown of Rosthern for over ten years, where he has prior experience with child car seat installations.
-Jason is married with two children, has two cats and a dog , enjoys watching and participating in sports, and loves a good cup of coffee.
+Jason is married with two children, has three cats and a dog, enjoys watching and participating in sports, and loves a good cup of coffee.

 Education and Training